-GET XNEW This begins a new list.
-Now

-just key in the five values,

-and INPUT after each entry:
+This begins a new list.
+Now just key in the five values, and (INPUT) after each entry:

-and input after each entry:

-19200 INPUT

-22200 INPUT Notice how you get a run-

-24000 INPUT ning TOTAL of all the data

-25000 INPUT in your list.
+Notice how you always get a running TOTAL of all the data in your list.

-26500 INPUT

 Example: Now give your list of incomes a name ("INCOM") so you can use it later.
 Then return to the MAIN menu.